Dec

 The bathhouse was built separately and the sauna found a home.
 The bunkhouse is also a new building.

-Phil and Roisin invite you to experience for yourself the magic of “Sidhe Comhairle’s” (pronounced Shee Corla).
+Phil and Roisin invite you to experience for yourself the magic of “Sidhe Comhairle” at The Dome.